 Many Inclusion Plans make reference to the provision of assistive technology.

-The Disability and Wellbeing Service work closely with colleagues in the Information, Management and Technology service, who can provide specialist support and a range of assistive technology for disabled students
+The Disability and Wellbeing Service work closely with colleagues in the Data and Technology Services, who can provide specialist support and a range of assistive technology for disabled students

 For information about assistive technology at LSE visit IT Accessibility.